cobbler/cobbler/docs/user-guide.rst

 When using PXE menu deployment exclusively, it is not necessary to make cobbler system records, although the two can easily be mixed.

-Additionally, note that all files generated for the pxe menu configurations are templatable, so if you wish to change the color scheme or equivalent, see the files in ``/etc/cobbler``.
+Additionally, note that all files generated for the PXE menu configurations are templatable, so if you wish to change the color scheme or equivalent, see the files in ``/etc/cobbler``.

 Default PXE Boot behavior